Helena Bonham-Carter

 by Anthony van Dyck 2

-Anne Carr was born on 9 December 1615 at Tower of London, The City, London, England.3 She was the daughter of Robert Carr, 1st and last Earl of Somerset and Frances Howard.1,3 She was baptised on 16 December 1615 at St. Martins, Ludgate, England.3 She married Sir William Russell, 1st Duke of Bedford, son of Francis Russell, 4th Earl of Bedford and Hon.
-Catharine Brydges, on 11 July 1637 at St. Benet's, Paul's Wharf, London, England, bringing him a fortune of £12,000.3 She died on 10 May 1684 at age 68 at Woburn, Bedfordshire, England.3 She was buried on 16 May 1684 at Chenies, Buckinghamshire, England.3
+Lady Anne Carr was born on 9 December 1615 at Tower of London, The City, London, EnglandG.3 She was the daughter of Robert Carr, 1st and last Earl of Somerset and Lady Frances Howard.1,3 She was baptised on 16 December 1615 at St. Martins, Ludgate, EnglandG.3 She married William Russell, 1st Duke of Bedford, son of Francis Russell, 4th Earl of Bedford and Hon.
+Catharine Brydges, on 11 July 1637 at St. Benet's, Paul's Wharf, London, EnglandG, bringing him a fortune of £12,000.3 She died on 10 May 1684 at age 68 at Woburn, Bedfordshire, EnglandG.3 She was buried on 16 May 1684 at Chenies, Buckinghamshire, EnglandG.3

 Her married name became Russell.
-As a result of her marriage, Anne Carr was styled as Countess of Bedford on 9 May 1641.
+After her marriage, Lady Anne Carr was styled as Countess of Bedford on 9 May 1641.

-Children of Anne Carr and Sir William Russell, 1st Duke of Bedford
+Children of Lady Anne Carr and William Russell, 1st Duke of Bedford

 Citations